 Based on my conversations with various individuals, it appears that there are some common misconceptions about what a revocable living trust can and can not do.
-I’d like to take a moment to explore three of the most common myths that give rise to these misconceptions.
+I’d like to take a moment to explore a couple of the most common myths that give rise to these misconceptions.

-Myth 3: “Once I create a living trust, everything I own is automatically covered by the terms of my living trust.”
+Myth 2: “Once I create a living trust, everything I own is automatically covered by the terms of my living trust.”
 A living trust can only dictate what happens to property that has been placed in the living trust.
-After the living trust is created, a second and equally important step must be taken — that of transferring assets into the trust.
-A person must actually go through the process of re-titling assets from the individual’s name into that of the trust, such as having a new deed drawn up for real estate and changing the beneﬁciary designations on bank accounts, brokerage accounts, IRAs, etc. if consistent with the overall design of the trust.
+After the living trust is created, a second and equally important step must be taken -- that of transferring assets into the trust.
+A person must actually go through the process of re-titling assets from the individual’s name into that of the trust, such as having a new deed drawn up for real estate and changing the beneficiary designations on bank accounts, brokerage accounts, IRAs, etc. if consistent with the overall design of the trust.
 This process is called “funding” the trust.
-An unfunded trust is virtually useless.
+An unfunded trust is just an expensive piece of paper.

-(Marlene S. Cooper, a graduate of UCLA, has been an attorney for over 35 years.
-Her practice is focused entirely on estate planning, estate administration and probate.
-You may obtain further information at www.marlenecooperlaw. com, by e-mail at Marlene@ MarleneCooperLaw.com, by phone at (626) 791-7530 or toll free at (866) 702-7600.
+You may obtain further information at the website www.marlenecooperlaw.com, by e-mail at MarleneCooperLaw@gmail.com, by phone at (626) 791-7530 or toll free at (866) 702-7600.
 The information in this article is of a general nature and not intended as legal advice.
-Seek the advice of an attorney before acting or relying upon any information in this article)
+Seek the advice of an attorney before acting or relying upon any information in this article.